chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Relaxed Validation client policy {#client-policy}

 We define a "relaxed validation" client policy as a client behavior that removes the certificate validation requirement when the Unencrypted Resolver is identified by a non-public IP address, regardless of the Designated Resolver's IP address.
-Instead, under this condition, the client connects using the Opportunistic Privacy Profile ({{?RFC7858, Section 4.1}}).
+Instead, under this condition, the client connects using the Opportunistic Privacy Profile of encrypted DNS ({{?RFC7858, Section 4.1}}).

+The Opportunistic Privacy Profile is a broad category, including clients that "might or might not validate" the TLS certificate chain.
+Certificate validation without an authentication identity conveys minimal security benefit on its own, but can be valuable in conjunction with a reputation system or a user approval step (see {{reputation}} and {{user-controls}}).

 This client policy is otherwise identical to the one described in {{Section 4 of DDR}}.